 The third installment of the John Wick franchise will hit theaters in 2019, but cameras are expected to begin rolling near the end of April, according to an unconfirmed report.

-A widely circulated report from Omega Underground indicates that the studio plans to begin production on John Wick: Chapter 3 on or around April 26.
+A widely circulated report from Omega Underground indicates that the studio plans to begin production on Parabellum on or around April 26.
 That mark is a bit earlier than initially expected, and the report goes on to suggest that filming will occur in New York City and Montreal, with the latter city playing the role of the former (much as it did in John Wick: Chapter 2).

 Finger on the trigger